Skip to main content

 What to Serve When You Don’t Have Time for Homemade

-If you don't have time to whip up a homemade meal, you still can enjoy all the benefits of a nutritious family dinner.
+If you don't have time to whip up a homemade meal, you still can enjoy the benefits of a nutritious family dinner.
 Here are four speedy meals you can prepare without breaking a sweat.

 • Frozen ravioli with store-bought sauce and a salad.
 A well-stocked pantry and freezer can go a long way in cutting down on last minute trips to the supermarket.
 Fill your pantry with go-to ingredients such as your favorite tomato-based pasta sauce, whole-wheat pasta and polenta, and load your freezer with different varieties of frozen ravioli, stuffed shells or manicotti.
 A healthful dinner will never be more than 20 minutes away.